vbafnaa/QnA-llamaV2-Supportiv/README.md

 ## Description

-This project involves fine-tuning the LLaMA model (`abhishek/llama-2-7b-hf-small-shards`) using QLoRA for high-quality text generation.
+This project involves fine-tuning the LLaMA model (`abhishek/llama-2-7b-hf-small-shards`) using QLoRA for text generation.
 The model is trained on the dataset to generate answers for medical-related questions.

 ## Assumptions